Flatness of Minima in Random Inflationary Landscapes: Single field models

 Of course, we have assumed $a\neq 0$ in~\eqref{eq:single-auxiliary-v} and~\eqref{eq:new-slow-roll-cond}, and the special $a=0$ case can be approximated by setting $a$ to be an extremely small nonzero number, then $a\to 0$ corresponds to the $\beta\to\infty$ case, which is a special situation that will be discussed in Section~\ref{sec:shape-1}.

 From~\eqref{eq:single-auxiliary-v} one can see that as $y\to\pm\infty$, $v\sim y^4$ while $v'\sim y^3$ and $v''\sim y^2$, so~\eqref{eq:slow-roll-condition} is always satisfied.
 That means, there exists a $y_0>0$ and a $y'_0<0$ such that~\eqref{eq:slow-roll-condition} holds true for all $y>y_0$ or all $y<y'_0$.
 In other words, in any cases there are always at least two trivial slow-roll regions, $(-\infty,y'_0)$ and $(y_0,\infty)$.
-However, in a realistic inflationary scenario these two regions are not ideal slow-roll regions that propel the Universe to inflate because~\eqref{eq:slow-roll-condition} is satisfied simply due to the largeness of the potential $v$ whereas more realistic models would prefer a flat $v$ (\textit{i.e.}, small $v'$ and $v''$) during inflation.
-Hence in the following analysis, we shall ignore these two obvious and unrealistic slow-roll regions and concentrate on regions in which $v$ is flat enough.
-In the previous argument, there is not a trivial way to define what ``flat enough'' means.
-Therefore, in this paper, we adopt a na\"{\i}ve procedure to pick ``flat'' slow-roll regions, which is simply excluding these two infinite domains.
-That is, any region of finite length shall be deemed flat.
+Our search for an inflationary scenario excludes these regions where the~\eqref{eq:slow-roll-condition} is satisfied simply due to the largeness of the potential $v$.\footnote{ This is not to say that regions where inflation transpires by virtue of a large denominator $v$ must always be disregarded.
+Models such as chaotic inflation can use these trivial regions of the potential.} We aim to isolate other, perhaps more realistic scenarios which satisfy the slow-roll conditions with a flat $v$ (\textit{i.e.}, small $v'$ and $v''$) region of finite length.

 From \eqref{eq:new-slow-roll-param} we have

 For $y<0$, we have $v>0$, $v'<0$, and the expression within the brackets is positive, so $\frac{d\bar\epsilon}{dy}>0$.
 This means, if we find a $y'_0<0$ such that $\bar\epsilon(y'_0)=0.01$, then $(-\infty,y'_0)$ is a trivial slow-roll region and $(y'_0,0)$ does not contain a non-trivial slow-roll region.
 Hereafter, we are only interested in the region with $y>0$.